 It's nothing but a pile of rags.
 The pills, yes.
 My father is a saint; he wouldn't hurt his granddaughters.
 I just can't remember what happened.
 I can't even remember if he's alive or not.
 Mother died, I know that much.
 She had a weak heart.
 Father always says she did.

 God help me to remember.

-Some things I remember so well that it's like stepping out of a dark cave into bright sunlight.
+Some things I remember so well, it's like stepping out of a dark cave into bright sunlight.
 I remember the time I flew to Las Vegas with my husband, Jerry.
 I drank an alcoholic drink for the first time, a daiquiri.
 Tasted awful, just like daddy always told me it would.
-I told Jerry that sin always has a bad aftertaste.
+I told Jerry sin always has a bad aftertaste.
 He didn't think so.
 He drank two and after we went up to our room he wanted to have sex on the balcony.
 I just wanted to jump.
-We were way up on the twenty-ninth floor and the city lights were like a fantasyland.
+We were way up on the 29th floor and the city lights were like a fantasyland.
 I'd never seen so much glitter.
 The fountains were right under us, down below.
 I thought I would make a nice splash.
 Jerry must have known what I was thinking because he kept his hand locked around my wrist and wouldn't let me go.
 I can't remember if we had sex or not.
 It was always over with so fast, I don't know why I even minded.
-I won sixty dollars in quarters at a One-Armed Bandit, and I jumped up and down.
+I won $60 in quarters at a One-Armed Bandit, and I jumped up and down.

 I think I was happy that moment.

 It seems like it, anyway.
 All that mad jingling.
 The dazzling lights.
 Everyone there wanted everyone there to be happy.
 They were so glad to be there.
 To be filled with joy.
 Jerry said that was desperation, not joy.
 I said, what's the difference?